omonimus1/blog-jade-rubick/content/posts/2021-10-27--embedded-model/index.md

 ### Coordination models

 Embedded is just one of many [coordination models](/coordination-models/).
-Coordination models give you a menu of choices to choose from when solving your leadership coordination issues.
+Coordination models give you a menu of choices to choose from when solving your inter-team coordination issues.

 ### Feedback